apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 has internally changed its data structure to allow for proper indexing of ticket documents and their fields to assist with full-text searching.

+### Linked Attributes Release Policy

+A [new attribute release policy](../integration/Attribute-Release-Policy-ReturnLinked.html) is now available that can be linked to a collection of attributes to treat them as a source of values on a per-application basis.

+### Gradle Configuration Cache

+Adjustments to the CAS Gradle build now allow the build process to turn on the Gradle configuration cache.
+The configuration cache is a feature that significantly improves build performance by caching the result of the configuration phase and reusing this for subsequent builds.
+The same change is also enabled and activated for all [CAS Overlays](../installation/WAR-Overlay-Installation.html) that are produced by the CAS Initializr.

+Note that not all build plugins may support the Gradle configuration cache.
+If you run into issues, you can always disable the cache in your `gradle.properties` file via the following settings: `org.gradle.unsafe.configuration-cache=false`

 ## Other Stuff

 - Locating SAML2 assertion consumer service URLs in the metadata is handled via a case-insensitive strategy.